Analyzing your prompt, please hold on...

 wb.save(path.join(dataDir, "output.out.xls"), AsposeCells.SaveFormat.Excel97To2003);

 The following example shows how to protect a column in the worksheet.
-It unlocks all the cells in the worksheet first and then locks the first column in it.
-Finally, it protects the worksheet.
-The Style object contains a boolean property, isLocked().
-You can set isLocked() property to true or false to lock or unlock the row/column using the StyleFlag object.
+It first unlocks all the cells, then locks the first column, and finally protects the worksheet.

 const AsposeCells = require("aspose.cells.node");